mickela/mickela/README.md

 ### Hi there 👋

 I'm a full stack javascript developer and I love learning and trying out new things. <br />
-🌱 I’m currently learning the Dart programming language, obviuosly for Flutter dev <br />
+🌱 I’m currently learning Dart|Flutter for mobile dev <br />
 💬 Ask me about anything JavaScript...❤ <br />
 📫 How to reach me: https://portfolio.codemaniac.net <br />
 ⚡ Fun fact: I have a crush on Electron!